catherinemoresco/PDFProject/README.md

 The best images are ones that are well formed, and have only one page of text per PDF page.
 Images embedded in the text are OK!

-There is a sample PDF document: `tests/tryme.pdf`.
+Don't have your own PDF to test with?
+No problem!
+Try our sample PDF: `tests/tryme.pdf`.

 ## Things to Avoid:
 - Inputs that have extremely curved lines of text (mostly a problem with scans of thick textbooks